repobee/repobee/README.md

 * Open, close and list issues for select student repositories
 * Extend RepoBee with the
   [plugin system](https://repobee.readthedocs.io/en/stable/plugins.html)
-* Support both for GitHub Enterprise and github.com
-    - **GitLab support is in alpha**, see [Upcoming features](#upcoming-features)
-* Very little configuration required on the GitHub side
+* Very little configuration required on the GitHub/GitLab side
-    - The only requirement is to have an Organization with private repository capabilities!
+    - The only requirement is to have an Organization/Group with private repository capabilities!
 * No local configuration required
     - Although [setting a few defaults](https://repobee.readthedocs.io/en/stable/configuration.html#configuration)